When was the Simplywell Protocol developed?

 Can the protocol address symptoms other than migraine?

 Yes, the protocol is effective at addressing many different Histamine Intolerance symptoms and symptoms of inflammation and indigestion in general.
 Anyone who has compromised kidney function, low energy, insulin sensitivity, leaky gut, electrolyte imbalances or imbalanced gut flora caused by antibiotics and other meds may benefit from the protocol.

 Is the SimplyWell Protocol contraindicated in any conditions?

 Yes, the protocol could possibly temporarily exacerbate symptoms of SIBO (Small Intestine Bacterial Overgrowth).
-That said, people with SIBO need prebiotics just as much as anyone, they just need to introduce them much more gradually than most.

-I have special dietary considerations and can’t consume carbs/nightshades/fruit, etc. Are there ways to adapt the protocol for individual needs?
+I have special dietary considerations and can’t consume carbs/nightshades/fruit, etc. Are there ways to adapt the Protocol for individual needs?

 Can the Protocol be used for kids?

 Currently the Protocol has not been used with kids.
 It is recommended that one-on-one coaching is done with Marya to help alleviate migraine in kids so that the Protocol can be personalized and adapted to the child’s size and special needs.

 The SimplyWell Protocol is available in our shop along with other e-books and products related to nutritional healing of migraine.